Case Study 3: GlobalTrade Logistics - Scenario Paper

 - Merge duplicate client accounts across orgs preserving all relationship history and open opportunities

-- Harmonize regional shipment processes — common lifecycle with regional variations via configuration
+- Harmonize regional shipment processes into a common lifecycle with regional variations via configuration

 - Preserve EU compliance capabilities and extend jurisdictional controls to all regions